by Taylor Kilgore

 Rinpoche urges everyone not to simply sit down and think how you love yourself, but to think on what you do not like about yourself and how to change those things.
 Making simple changes in the areas discussed can make the person feel more sincere and not as susceptible to anger, pride, jealousy, attachment to materialistic items, and the blind spot of a reaction one did not know he or she had.

 “Going backwards and creating space for yourself and willing to transform yourself will make you a more sincere person,” he advised.
-“Give some time to yourself, maybe ten or fifteen minutes.
+“Give some time to yourself, maybe 10 or 15 minutes.
 You always need to feel very positive about it, and you need to learn to be genuine and sincere to yourself and your feelings.”